 5. Knead Dough: With your hands knead dough in the bowl to form a large shaggy dough.
 Transfer the dough to a lightly floured work surface.
 Add an additional tablespoon of ice water to the smaller piece of dough left in the bowl and knead to bring them together.
 Transfer the remaining dough to the work surface and knead a couple of times.
 The dough will look mostly hydrated but some dry spots will remain.

 8. Second Turn: Rotate the dough 90 degrees and gently roll the dough into a rectangle again.
-Place short side towards you and add remaining grated butter to bottom two-thirds of the dough.
+Place the short side towards you and add the remaining grated butter to the bottom two-thirds of the dough.
 Fold the dough into thirds by folding the top third of the dough down over half of the butter and folding the bottom third over the top.

 Frequently Asked Questions